 "White supremacy" is a term used to characterize various belief systems central to which are one or more of the following key tenets: 1) white people should have dominance over people of other backgrounds, especially where they may co-exist; 2) white people should live by themselves in a whites-only society; 3) white people have their own "culture" that is superior to other cultures; 4) white people are genetically superior to other people.

 "Anti-racism" is a practice that people and institutions must continue to employ, moment by moment, to fight against the system of racism.
-The anti-racist policy creates systems that center the lived experiences of Black, Indigenous, and People of Color, produce targeted strategies that account for the disparate harm caused these communities, and, in the end, improve outcomes for all.
+The anti-racist policy creates systems that center the lived experiences of Black, Indigenous, and People of Color, produce targeted strategies that account for the disparate harm caused to these communities, and, in the end, improve outcomes for all.

 "Feminism" is a social and political movement.
 Feminism is the advocacy of women's rights based on the equality of the sexes; it's the theory of the political, economic, and social equality of the sexes; it's the belief that men and women should have equal rights and opportunities; and it is the doctrine advocating social, political, and all other rights of women equal to those of men.